Signs of a mental health condition

 - thoughts of death or suicide.

-Children may not show all of these signs and symptoms, but it’s important you communicate with your child if you are worried about any of the above.
+Children and young people may not show all of these signs and symptoms, but it’s important you communicate with your child if you are worried about any of the above.
 If your concerns continue then visit one of these organisations, or speak to their class teacher, Teacher of the Deaf, GP or other professionals working with your child.

 It’s not your responsibility to work out if your child has a mental health issue or what sort of mental health problem your child is suffering from.
 It’s the responsibility of healthcare professionals to do a good assessment and consider what difficulties your child may be having and why.